fauna-labs/awesome-fauna/README.md

 # awesome-faunadb

 Curated list of FaunaDB resources.
-Please feel free to make a PR to add more.
+Please feel free to make a PR to add more, or to propose a different organizational astructure.

 ## :bookmark_tabs: Contents